 Phone box food exchange

 Following its refurbishment, the phone box has been returned to Balfron and is in use.
-There are a few minor works still to be completed.
-The formal opening of the refurbished phone box will be on 11 June as part of the Balfron Eco Festival.
-Please support the phone box as a food exchange and as a local cause in the Co-op Local Community Fund when you shop in the Balfron and Aberfoyle branch.
+The formal opening of the refurbished phone box took place on 11 June 2022 as part of the Balfron Eco Festival.
+Please support the phone box as a food exchange and as a local cause in the Co-op Local Community Fund when you shop in the Balfron branch.
 More information on the phone box is available at the Balfron Phone Box page.

 Community resilience